An automated, programming-free web scraper for interactive sites

 A project of Artificial Informer Labs.

 AutoScrape is an automated scraper of structured data from interactive web pages.
-You point this scraper at a site and it will be crawled, searched for forms and structured data can then be extracted.
+You point this scraper at a site, give it a little information and structured data can then be extracted.
 No brittle, site-specific programming necessary.

 This is an implementation of the web scraping framework described in the paper, Robust Web Scraping in the Public Interest with AutoScrape and presented at Computation + Journalism Symposium 2019.